kuroitenshi9/GoogLeNet-/ReadMe.md

 │           └── Trophoblastic_tissue/
 │
 ├── final_model/
-│   ├── best_40_googlenetv3.pth          # selected final checkpoint
-│   └── conf_matrix/
+│   ├── best_40_googlenetv3.pth          # selected final checkpoint, not included in repositiorium due to the data limit │   └── conf_matrix/
 │       ├── cm_googlenetv3_raw.png       # confusion matrix (counts)
 │       └── cm_googlenetv3_norm.png      # confusion matrix (normalized)
 │
 ├── test_data/
-│   ├── best_googlenet_lr=...pth         # all tested model checkpoints from grid search
+│   ├── best_googlenet_lr=...pth         # all tested model checkpoints from grid search, not included in repositiorium due to the data limit
 │   ├── cm_*.png                         # confusion matrices for each tested model
-│   ├── googlenet_experiments_results.csv# validation metrics for all experiments
+│   ├── googlenet_experiments_results.csv # validation metrics for all experiments
 │   ├── model_result.csv / model_results.csv
 │   └── model_comparison.png             # bar plot comparing test accuracy of all models
 │
 └── GoogLeNet.ipynb                      # main training, evaluation and analysis notebook
 ```

-* `test_data/` contains the artifacts of the hyperparameter search:
+* `test_data/` contains the results of the hyperparameter search:
-  all best checkpoints, their confusion matrices, CSV logs with validation/test metrics, and a comparison plot.
+  all best checkpoints confusion matrices, CSV logs with validation and test metrics, and a comparison plot.
-* `final_model/` stores the **single selected final model** and its confusion matrices for easy reuse and reporting.

 ---

 ## 6. Conclusion

-The project shows that a carefully adapted GoogLeNet with ImageNet pretraining, longer fine-tuning, class-weighted loss, and moderate augmentation can achieve strong, balanced performance on a multi-class placental histopathology dataset.
+The project shows that it is possible to adapt ImageNet pretrained GoogLeNet model.
+The longer fine-tuning, class-weighted loss, and moderate augmentation can achieve strong, balanced performance on a multi-class for histopathology dataset.
 The final model significantly improves over the initial baseline, particularly in recall and F1 for clinically more challenging tissue classes.
+Due to the limits of GPU and time more test couldn't be conducted but it is advised to try more modern techniques and implement other models like VGG or ResNet to compare results.